joshnies/decentvcs-cli/README.md

 ## Usage

 ### Ignoring files
-Create a `.quantaignore` file in your project.
+Create a `.decentignore` file in your project.
 Each line will be read as a regular expression (regex), with all leading and trailing whitespace being ignored.
 You can also comment out any line with the `#` prefix.
 #### Example